 The purpose of Council's Asset Management Policy is to guide the strategic management of Council's assets.
-The Asset Management Policy defines the Council's vision and service delivery objectives for asset management in accordance with legislative requirements, community needs and affordability.
-The Asset Management Strategy has been developed to support the Asset Management Policy.
+The Asset Management Policy defines Council's vision and service delivery objectives for asset management in accordance with legislative requirements, community needs and affordability.
+The Asset Management Strategy (AMS) has been developed to support the Asset Management Policy.

 Council's first Asset Management Policy was adopted on the 26 August 2014.
-The Policy has since been revised and a copy of the draft policy is attached at Appendix A.
+The Policy has since been revised and adopted in June 2018 (Appendix A).